A bound for Castelnuovo-Mumford regularity by double point divisors: A Castelnuovo-type normality bound by double point divisors

-This section is parallel to Section \ref{outs}, since our cohomological method can be directly generalized to the inner projection case.
-The main purpose is to prove Theorem \ref{d-e+1+m'}.
-Throughout this section, $X \subset \P^{r}$ is a non-degenerate smooth projective variety of dimension $n$, codimension $e$, and degree $d$.
-We denote by $H$ a hyperplane section.
-As in Section \ref{outs}, we assume $(X, \mathcal{O}_X(1)) \neq (\P^n, \mathcal{O}_{\P^n}(1))$.
-Moreover, we also assume that $X$ does not satisfy property $(E_{e-1})$ and $\dim \mathcal{C}(X) = 0$.
-Then, we can define the double point divisor from inner projection
+The cohomological method in Subsection \ref{subsec-out} can be directly generalized to the inner projection case under suitable assumptions.
+Throughout this subsection, we use the following notations.
+Let $X \subseteq \P^{r}$ be a non-degenerate smooth projective variety of dimension $n$, codimension $e$, and degree $d$, and $H$ be its hyperplane section.
+As in Subsection \ref{subsec-out}, we may assume that $n, e \geq 2$.
+We also need the following conditions: \begin{enumerate}[$(1)$] \item Assume that $X \subseteq \P^r$ is neither a scroll over a curve, the second Veronese surface in $\P^5$, nor a Roth variety.
+Then we can consider the double point divisor from inner projection